Privacy policy of the probefahrtenbutler.com website

 Storage duration

-The fact that we only store personal data for as long as is absolutely necessary for the provision of our services and products applies as a general criterion at our company.
+It is a general criterion for us that we only store personal data for as long as is absolutely necessary for the provision of our services and products.
 This means that we delete personal data as soon as the reason for the data processing no longer exists.
 In some cases, we are required by law to store certain data even after the original purpose has ceased to exist, for example for accounting purposes.
+Should you wish your data to be deleted or revoke your consent to data processing, the data will be deleted as soon as possible and insofar as there is no obligation to store it.
+We will inform you below about the specific duration of the respective data processing if we have further information on this.

 Rights under the General Data Protection Regulation